sebastian-porling/vue-currency-converter/README.md

 The `calculateInputOutout(inputFocused)` method we recieve a boolean that helps us to decide if we are going to calculate the input or output field.
 I use the lodash function `_.ciel(number, precision)` to truncate the floating number.

 In [**ExchangeRatesList.js**](./components/ExchangeRatesList.js) I firstly fetch the API and load the table with the rates and currencies.
 I added a click event which changes the value of `exg`.
 When it is changed it will trigger the watch function and will then fetch the new currencies and rates for the new `exg` value.

+All the animations are done in [**animation.js**](./js/animation.js), it basically uses keyframes and delays.
+But also have some cool "physics" for easing in and out elements.